Yeasted Doughnut Rolls

 Cooking for Joy

 Every now and then, between the chaos and stress of our oh-so-fun everyday lives, I like to disconnect by cooking.
 Not kidding!
 And you know how it is when you are immersing yourself into something you love; you are in the ZONE!!!
 That’s when music flow through your head, ideas come up and problems seem smaller than you though.
 Suddenly you realize that, for that moment, you are living in pure joy.

 I’m always amazed and a bit amused on how much joy I get to experience when I’m in the kitchen.
 Cooking or baking.
 Not doing the dishes.
-That joy comes up especially when making a dish just because; not because of a trend or a holiday or a chore, but just because.
+That joy comes up especially when I’m making a dish just because; not for a trend or a holiday or a chore, but just because.
 And this recipe is the ideal example for that!

 I’ve been wanting to do this yeasted doughnuts for a long time now.
 Why the heck I have been procrastinating making yeasted doughnut rolls I have no idea.
 There was always something.
 But as many great things, spontaneity is key.
 I just said one day “now is the right moment”.
 It was last week, by the way.